I’m excited to share that I have officially completed the University of Montana’s Master Beekeeper program! It took me three years and I finally did

 Read MoreWelcome!

 My name is Carmen and I am the face behind NoogaHoneyPot.
-I manage 30 hives across three counties in Eastern Tennessee.
+I am a Master Beekeeper (University of Montana 2025) and second generation beekeeper who manages 35 hives across three counties in Eastern Tennessee.
 All of my hives are feral, rescued bees.
 I grew up in a small agricultural town in Polk County, Florida where my father and uncle were beekeepers.
 I currently reside in Chattanooga, Tennessee.

 I remove honeybees from structures, collect swarms, and sell handmade and wildcrafted salves, soaps and hive related items in small batches.
 I provide mentorship and bee education locally and regionally.
 My hope is to show people how to love honeybees through hands-on experiences and education!
 I am proud to be a Pick TN Products vendor.